 Watch our webinar from 23 May 2023 to discover valuable insights into the race towards hydrogen production market viability.
 Simon Smart, University of Queensland will share the latest techno-economic analysis of 22 different hydrogen production pathways.
 Simon will also draw on his recent experience from his modelling work on the extensive Net Zero Australia modelling study.
 This research was created as a part of Future Fuels CRC’s project on Techno-economic modelling of fuel production processes RP1.2-02

 Following Simon’s presentation we were joined by industry panellists for the latest perspectives on hydrogen market development and analysis:

-Future fuels production process analysis report, Future fuels production model, industry can understand the current state of the art.
+Future fuels production process analysis report, future fuels production model, and industry can understand the current state of the art.

 Dr Stephen McGrail